• Skip to primary navigation

 Why This Recipe Works

 This recipe is not difficult, making it perfect for a quick meal or feeding a crowd.
 But if you're going for authentic, Texas-style breakfast tacos, be careful where you hunt for recipes online.
-Ingredients like green onions, spinach, and arugula have zero business in a traditional, homemade breakfast taco.
+Ingredients like green onions, spinach, and arugula might make a great omelet, but they don't exactly belong in a traditional, homemade breakfast taco.

 This breakfast taco recipe is more about timing and sequencing your cooking properly than technicality or difficulty.
 Breakfast tacos are best served warm, meaning this recipe is all about the timing.